DelphinusLab/prover-node-docker/README.md

 You may also change the `device_ids` field in the `docker-compose.yml` file to specify the GPU's to use.
 Note that in the container the GPU indexing starts at 0.

-Also ensure the `command` field in `docker-compose.yml` is modified for `CUDA_VISIBLE_DEVICES` to match the GPU you would like to use.

 ## MongoDB Configuration

 MongoDB will work "out-of-the-box", however, if you need to do something specific, please refer the following section.